Sleepy Lagoon murder: Background

-Beginning in the early 1930s and exacerbated by the Great Depression, approximately 1 million Mexican immigrants and native-born Americans of Mexican descent were forced to leave the United States for Mexico during Mexican Repatriation.
-Repatriation occurred across many different states, with an estimated 75,000 people forced from Southern California to Mexico during this period.
-An estimated 60% of them were U.S. citizen minors due to birthright citizenship.
-In February 1942, the U.S. government interned Japanese Americans from the West Coast, after classifying them as security threats following the United States' entry into World War II.
-As society mobilized for war, thousands of Mexican citizens under the Bracero program arrived to Los Angeles for agricultural jobs, as did hundreds of thousands of Black southerners during the Second Great Migration to the city for defense-related jobs such as munitions factories and shipyards.
+On December 8, 1941, the United States officially entered World War II following the attack of Pearl Harbor.
+The country mobilized for war, and the war effort would help pull the United States out of the Great Depression by creating millions of defense related industrial jobs.
+The population of Southern California swelled, including adding hundreds of thousands of Black southerners to the demographic.
+While new, good paying industrial jobs demanded a huge influx of labor, agriculture began to experience a labor shortage.

+By February of 1942, President Franklin D. Roosevelt signed Executive Order 9066, which led to the Internment of Japanese Americans from the West Coast as they were seen as a security threat.
+The removal of Japanese Americans further contributed to the agricultural labor shortage, leading to the Bracero Program, where Mexican citizens were brought into the United States under work contracts.

 The rapid influx of laborers from Mexico and defense workers of ethnic backgrounds from all across the country into Los Angeles heightened racial tensions in the city.
 A grand jury, headed by E. Duran Ayres, was appointed by the Los Angeles City Council to investigate an alleged "Mexican crime wave".
-At this time, the Zoot Suit was becoming a large trend for Mexican-American women as a sign of new-wave feminism, as a way to express themselves, to break out of the normal clothing styles of the time and to fight against the boring and somber slum lifestyle by using bright, eccentric, and flamboyant colors.
-At the time, this style was harshly attacked for excessive use of fabric, which many Americans claimed was meant to be rationed out for the war effort.
+At this time, the Zoot Suit was becoming a large trend for African American and Mexican-American "pachuco" youth and became increasingly associated by affluent whites as related to juvenile delinquency.
+Fueled by the sensationalist headlines about an increase in crimes by African-American and Mexican-American youth in the Los Angeles Times, Examiner and Herald Express,opinions against these youth created a prejudicial environment which would come to affect the Sleepy Lagoon Murder trial.
+Only the Latino newspaper La Opinion and the Black newspaper The California Eagle advocated for a fair trial and supported the Sleepy Lagoon Defense Committee.

 Death

 The morning of August 2, 1942, José Gallardo Díaz was found unconscious and later died in the hospital.
-The autopsy revealed that Díaz was intoxicated and had blunt head trauma as well as multiple stab wounds, but ultimately they could not determine a cause of death.
+The autopsy revealed that Díaz was intoxicated and had blunt head trauma as well as multiple stab wounds, but ultimately, they could not determine a cause of death.
 Despite the unclear cause of death, 20-year-old Henry Leyvas and 24 members of what the media termed "the 38th Street gang" were arrested for allegedly murdering Díaz.
 They suspected that rival Pachuco gang fights were the cause of Díaz's death.

 In response to the alleged murder, the media began a campaign calling for action against "zoot suiters".
 On August 10, police conducted a roundup of 600 Latinos who were charged with suspicion of assault, armed robbery, and related offenses; 175 were eventually held for various crimes.
 Due to this round-up of "Zoot Suiters", many families in the community began putting curfews in place to protect those that they cared about from the increasing police presence.